12 Things You Need to Know About Your Nest Thermostat

 5. Is Alexa Compatible with a Nest Thermostat?

-The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-That being said, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.
+The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
+That being said, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.

-A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply keeps these settings from being changed.
+Users can lock the Nest to stop any temperature adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.

-Nest thermostats can be controlled by your Google Home app, accessible through your phone or other smart device, including a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.
+You can control the Nest through your Google Home app, which is accessible on your phone or desktop computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.

 You also can change preset Nest temperatures on the app.
-From the home screen, find your Thermostat before selecting Settings.
-At this screen, press Temperature Preferences and then Temperature Presets.
-This will display your preset Comfort, Eco and Sleep temperatures.
-By selecting one of those three options, you can change the temperature for that preset.
+From the home screen, find your Thermostat and then select Settings.
+At this screen, select Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
+Choose the appropriate setting to change the temperature for that preset.

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-If you choose that option, it displays a preset schedule and allows you to make changes.
-Once setup is complete, that’s the schedule it will use.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
+As you set the thermostat up, the Google Home app enables you to set the temperature with a schedule.
+If you select this feature, it displays a preset schedule for you to customize as you wish.
+Once setup is complete, that’s the schedule it uses.

-• Temperature presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
-Then, tap presets and choose Edit.
+• Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
+Then, tap Presets and select Edit.
 After the changes are complete, select Done.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-After the day is selected, tap Add and select the preset you want.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Find the time of week you want to add a temperature to.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Select Done to save changes.

-To access Eco mode for customized temperature ranges, go to settings and select Eco.
+To create a custom temperature range in Eco mode, go to Settings and select Eco.
 The display will show any current “Heat to” and “Cool to” temperature settings.
-You can select each and make any and all adjustments.
+You can select each and adjust them to your desired temperature.
 When complete, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-Nest thermostats can be integrated with most heating and cooling systems.
-Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and current setup to see which Nest model is compatible with your system.
+Nest thermostats are compatible with most HVAC systems.
+Google, Nest's manufacturer, offers a compatibility tool that asks a series of questions about your location and current setup to learn which Nest model would be compatible with your system.

-If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in West Jefferson.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in West Jefferson.
 An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 Nest Thermostats come with many features designed to improve comfort while keeping costs low.
-However, you have the ability to turn off the smart features if you prefer manual controls similar to normal thermostats.
+However, you have the ability to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Remember, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Don't forget, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: